aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 $ cdk synth
 ```

-To add additional dependencies, for example other CDK libraries, just add
-them to the `setup.py` file and rerun the `pip install -r requirements.txt`
+To add additional dependencies, for example other CDK libraries, just add them to the `setup.py` file and rerun the `python -m pip install -r requirements.txt` command (or `pip install -r requirements.txt` from pip command prompt).
-command.

-## Useful commands
+## Useful CDK commands

  * `cdk ls`          list all stacks in the app
  * `cdk synth`       emits the synthesized CloudFormation template